Clynelish near Brora in Sutherland is run by Jason and Victoria Ballantyne in partnership with Jason’s father Murdoch.

 The tenanted farm covers 121 hectares of grass and hill supporting 75 suckler cows and around 500 ewes.
 A further 80 acres of rough grazing is rented locally.
 A Sheep Stock club of 235 Ewes provides extra size and viability to the business.

-How can you benefit from work at Clynelish and the Focus Farms Highland Farming Efficiency Network?
+How can you benefit from the work at Clynelish and the Climate Change Focus Farms Highland Farming Efficiency Network?

 Clynelish Case Study (953.85 KB PDF)